 Terrific Tuesdays is a group for ages 55-plus who meet weekly to enjoy presentations on a variety of topics from interesting speakers, concerts and many other activities.
 These can range from film discussions to exploring a current Phoenix Art Museum exhibit with a museum docent.
 Weekly programs begin with coffee, snacks and social time.

-New members are always welcome and a JCC membership is not required to attend Terrific Tuesday programs.
+New members are always welcome and no membership is required to attend Terrific Tuesday programs.

 This group is open to singles and couples.
 We hope you can join us!